$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-\begin{rem} Although we do not do it here explicitly, it is not hard to adopt the discussion in this section to tangles.
-While the result for a link is a quantum number in $\bZ[q,q^{-1}]$ (a Laurent polynomial in $q$ with \textit{integer} coefficients), the result for a tangle is a matrix of quantum numbers.
+\begin{rem} It is not hard to adapt the discussion in this section to tangles.
+While the result for a link is a quantum number in $\bZ[q,q^{-1}]$ (a Laurent polynomial in $q$ with integer coefficients), the result for a tangle is a matrix of quantum numbers.